Little did we know that there is a place in Switzerland where stars are born.

 It goes without saying that each residence comes with an entire backstage rider of amenities and VIP services.
 For instance, owners have access to the hotel’s in-house gym and spa - one of the largest and most up-to-date in Davos.

 Like any other hotel guest, owners of a residence can walk into the Sessions restaurant where a daily complimentary breakfast is served.
 And if they decide to hang around for lunch or dinner, they enjoy a discount on their food bill.

 At this point, you may wonder how ownership of a residence works in practice.
 Because frankly, unless you move your home office to the Hard Rock Hotel Davos (which sounds very tempting as I spell out these lines), you may really only spend a few weeks there every year.

-Each owner, be they a Swiss citizen or an international, receives a guaranteed allocation of eight weeks per year at their own residence.
-While this is similar to a timeshare model, we learn that it is possible to stay for as brief as one night at a time.
+Each owner, whether a Swiss citizen or an international, receives a guaranteed allocation of eight weeks per year at their residence.
+While this is similar to a timeshare model, we learn that staying for as brief as one night at a time is possible.
 And while the owner is out of town, their residence is available for hotel guests.

-The revenue share model is in favor of the owners who receive 60 percent of gross revenue.
+The revenue share model favors the owners, who receive 60 percent of gross revenue.
 Peter Schmidt, Director of Sales and Marketing, tells us that the revenue share model is especially juicy if residences are made available during peak season when room prices are highest, including during the World Economic Forum.